IlyaKhalafi/XML-Parser/README.md

 Simple XML Parser that parses XML file and make java swing JFrame with supported component.

+Just import "Main" class and call "parseMML".

+"parseMML" function gets string of the XML file's address and returns a JFrame object.

 ## Supported Components

 JFrame :